| | | |

 Finishing / Making Up

-• Sew sleeves to back and fronts along raglans.
+• Sew sleeves to the back and fronts along raglans.

-• Sew ends of neck extensions together, then sew (either mattress stitch or catch down) long edge of extension to tops of sleeves and the back of the neck.
+• Then, sew the ends of the neck extensions together, then sew (either mattress stitch or catch down) the long edge of the extension to the tops of the sleeves and the back of the neck.

 • Sew sleeve and side seams.